 - The Teachers of Gurdjieff, by Rafael Lefort, generally believed to be an alias for Idries Shah.

 - The Gurdjieff Work by Kathleen Speeth.
 I once had a tape of Dr. Speeth discussing Gurdjieff.
 I was greatly impressed by the clarity of her speech and her presentation of “the work.”
-A transcription can be seen here.

 - G.I.
 Gurdjieff: The War Against Sleep, Colin Wilson